-Develops understanding of the role and value of the Board of Studies Technology and Applied studies education curriculum and the rationale and content of the Technology (Mandatory) and Years 7-10 Technology elective subject syllabi.
-Emphasis is placed on programming project-based units of work which encourage creativity and innovation and designing fair, reliable and valid assessment tasks.
+Develops understanding of the role and value of the thechnology studies education curriculum and the rationale and content of the technology whether it be Design and Technology (D&T) or Digital Technologies (DT) in the Australian Curriculum, or the relevant State and Territory derivatives. .For the purposes of developing skills and knowledge of interpreting curriculum, and designing engaging learning experiences, emphasis is placed on programming project-based units of work which encourage creativity and innovation and designing fair, reliable and valid assessment tasks.
 Strategies for the management of facilities, resources, equipment and WH&S issues are developed.
 Strategies for access and equity in the TAS classroom and reflective practice are also developed.

 - Role and value of secondary TAS subjects in the broader school curriculum and their place in Technology K-12 including links between Stage 3 Science and Technology and Stage 4 Technology (Mandatory)